iainbeeston/lou/README.md

 The transforms are applied in the order that they're defined using the ~apply~ function, with each transform receiving the result of the previous one.
 The process can be reversed using the ~undo~ function.

+Note that for each transform, the input is the result of the previous step.

 Credits
 -------